skaiser/mediaquery.js/README.md

 **Default**: false

 #### supportOldBrowsers (Boolean)
-_Support IE < 9 and other old browsers with no mediq queries.
+_Support IE < 9 and other old browsers with no media queries.
 Added in v0.3.3._
 **Default**: true (mostly so demos show it working…I recommend setting this to false)

 <a name="config-delayinit"></a>